clone206/javacpp-ffmpeg-examples/README.md

 # A java implementation of ffmpeg's example utilities

-Includes the following ffmpeg sample programs:
+Includes java versions of the following ffmpeg sample programs:

 - [avio_reading](https://github.com/FFmpeg/FFmpeg/blob/n3.4.2/doc/examples/avio_reading.c) (API example program to show how to read from a custom buffer accessed through AVIOContext)